 As a pet owner, it is stressful when you believe your companion might be sick.
-A common sign of illness in both humans and pets is a fever, or increased body temperature.
+A common sign of illness in both humans and pets is a fever or increased body temperature.
 However, unlike humans, detecting a fever in felines is not as easy as one might believe.
-Many think that you simply feel for a warm, dry nose on a cat and the fever is detected, but this is incorrect.
-In truth, the only way to truly detect a fever in cats is to use a thermometer.
+Even though it’s a common thought, you can’t tell if your cat has a fever by feeling for a warm, dry nose.
+The only way to tell if your cat has a fever is to use a thermometer.

 The normal temperature for a cat ranges from 100.4° and 102.5° Fahrenheit with a fever occurring at any temperature above 102.5°.
 Sometimes a fever can be helpful in helping your feline fight off disease or infection, but be advised that temperatures over 106° can be damaging to organs.
 If your cat has a high fever at or above 106°, contact your vet right away.